 Professor, Nanyang Technological University

-Specializing in epidemiology, agricultural/food systems research, science communication, and development management, Dr. Teng has served in many national and international committees.
+He specializes in epidemiology, agricultural/food systems research, science communication, and development management and has served in many national and international committees.
 He is also a regular consultant for the United Nations Food and Agriculture Organization (FAO), World Bank, and other international and regional organizations.

-Dr. Teng has extensively researched the role of plant diseases in causing epidemics and crop losses in several continents, working cooperatively with a network of national program scientists.
-This work has led to over 250 journal papers, eight books, and numerous conference papers, and recognition by peer organizations.
+He has extensively researched the role of plant diseases in causing epidemics and crop losses in several continents, working cooperatively with a network of national program scientists, and published over 250 journal papers, eight books, and numerous conference papers, and recognition by peer organizations.
 His pioneering work on using system analysis and computer modelling techniques to quantify and predict biological phenomena and conduct risk assessments is still having impact today in the US and Asian rice growing countries.

 Currently the Vice Chair of the Board of Directors of the International Service for the Acquisition of Agri-biotech Applications (ISAAA), Dr. Teng was the first Asian to obtain a PhD in Agricultural Microbiology/Systems Research from the Lincoln College, University of Canterbury, New Zealand.